saweeet/saweeet.github.io/content/en/projects/This is how I stream.md

 The Stremio client UI does not have as good as Netflix, Jellyfin, Plex etc. There are free alternatives such as Kodi, but requires a lot further technical dive.
 For 4K content, you need to have a good internet download speed.
 I have a 100mbps down and do not have any issues streaming.
 # Notes

+**Notice Update: 01/12/2024**: In a [X post](https://x.com/realdebrid/status/1859673163681960169?s=46&t=v7hlI5j-ie2ub28ChSkAKw), Real-Debrid (RD) announced enhanced anti-piracy measures.
+To this day, I am still streaming without any issues.
+As an backup alternative to Real-Debrid, I hear Torguard is a good option and works natively with Stremio too.
+For now, I plan to continue using RD until my subscription runs out or the service stops working, then decide whether to switch to Torguard.

-[1] Some users choose to use an alias email address and VPN.
+- [1] Some users choose to use an alias email address and VPN.
 See https://www.youtube.com/watch?v=7Ncye_X6wwc However, I was comfortable not doing this.
 Up to you how you would like to proceed.
-[2] Installing Stremio on Firestick - https://www.youtube.com/watch?v=wu0xVwtWv2Q
+- [2] Installing Stremio on Firestick - https://www.youtube.com/watch?v=wu0xVwtWv2Q